GrantMoe/GrantMoe/README.md

 ### Things I'm doing:
 - 🌱 I’m currently learning how to use OpenCV for autonomous localization and navigation.
-- 🔭 I’m currently working on updating my [personal website](https://grantmoe.github.io/).
+- 🔭 I’m currently working on restarting that leetcode grind.
 - 😄 Pronouns: He/Him/His
 - :globe_with_meridians: Website: [grantmoe.com](https://grantmoe.github.io/)